Pain and Pain Symptom Management for Michigan Nurses

 - Visceral pain results from injury to the internal organs (e.g., peptic ulcer, angina pectoris, renal colic).

-In most instances, acute pain does not last longer than six months and disappears when the underlying cause of pain has been treated or has healed (Cleveland Clinic, 2022).
+In most instances, acute pain does not last longer than six months and disappears when the underlying cause of pain has been treated or has healed.
+Psychological effects of unrelieved pain can lead to anxiety and depression, and unrelieved acute pain may lead to chronic pain (TEMA Therapy Center, 2025).

 Chronic Pain